-The Fellowship came into being in 2019 when a number of men decided that they could prove the Ladies weren’t the only sex that could meet up to socialise, network, discuss issues of the moment and try to relate the problems of society to their Christian ethic.
+The Fellowship came into being in 2019 when a number of men decided that the Ladies weren’t the only ones who could meet up to socialise, network, discuss issues of the moment frivolous or serious, and to think through the problems of society from the standpoint of Christians today.

-If you wish to know more of the Men’s fellowship contact Robert Avis (firstname.lastname@example.org) or Richard Burtonwood (email@example.com) who will be happy to share thoughts with you.
+If you wish to know more of the Men’s Fellowship then please contact Robert Avis (firstname.lastname@example.org) or Richard Burtonwood (email@example.com) who will be happy to share thoughts with you.